microsoft/lisa/pytest/DESIGN.md

 integrated timeouts via `@pytest.mark.timeout(<N seconds>)`, a configuration file option, environment variable, and CLI flag.
 The Fabric library provides timeouts in both the configuration and per-command usage.
 These are already used to satisfaction in the prototype.
+Additionally, Pytest has built-in support for measuring the duration of each fixture’s setup and teardown and each test (it’s simply the `--durations` and `--durations-min` flags).

 ### How are tests organized?